-I hope to take my decades of experience giving my clients a strong voice in their communities and in court and put it to good use representing us in Helena.
-I believe together, we can find the common sense solutions to the real challenges facing our state today.
-Feel free to contact me with any thoughts, needs and concerns.
-I look forward to serving you in Helena.
+Re-electing me means putting my decades of experience as a trial attorney and mediator to work for you in Helena and continuing to allow me to build the relationships that are needed to make lasting changes that benefit you.
+I believe that together, we can find the common sense solutions to the real challenges facing our state today.
+Feel free to contact my with any thoughts, needs and concerns.
+I look forward to serving you again in Helena.

 Griffith has helped form small businesses, helped them stay out of litigation by understanding Montana law and has worked with opposing parties to find practical solutions out of court, a win-win strategy for all concerned.
 This includes small businesses in West Yellowstone where her ability to find solutions has time and again enabled her client to avoid expensive litigation.